 John Knaff earned a B.S. in Meteorology (1989) from Texas A&M University, and a MS (1992) and PhD (1997) in Atmospheric Science from Colorado State University.
 He was briefly a post-doctoral researcher in the Department of Atmospheric Science at Colorado State University (1997).
 Following that appointment, he was a post-doctoral Fellow at the Cooperative Institute for Research in the Atmosphere at Colorado State University (1997-1999) where he was also employed as a Research Scientist position (1999-2006).
-He joined NOAA in 2006 as a Meteorologist in the NESDIS Regional and Mesoscale Meteorology Branch located in Fort Collins, Colorado.
+He joined NOAA in 2006 as a Physical Scientist in the NOAA Center for Applications and Research’s Regional and Mesoscale Meteorology Branch located in Fort Collins, Colorado.